MoMS-MMSB/Martini3-Fullerene/README.md

-## Notes
+## Solid state properties

-* The repository also contains all the tools required to reproduce the enthalpies of adsorption which is used to validate the model.
+The repository also contains all the tools required to reproduce the solid state properties; enthalpy of sublimation and lattice constant which is used to validate the model.
+The tools are available inside the folder solid_state_properties.\

-* Following the parametrization of graphene, we have also developed the Martini 3 model of graphene oxide.
-The script can be found here.
+### Enthalpy of sublimation

+The associated MDPs for running simulations of both solid and vapor phase can be found inside MDPs folder.
+Also, the bash script enthalpy.sh is available to compute the enthalpy of sublimation.
+It outputs enthalpy.txt which contains the time series of enthalpy of sublimation.

+### Lattice parameter

+The bash script lattice.sh inside lattice_parameter computes the lattice parameter of the crystal.

-## Literature
+## Citation

 If the script or the model is helpful, please cite: